 The mid-range is mediocre.
 The overall response is quite even and flat but consistently overemphasized by more than 5dB.
 This makes the mid-range of these headphones quite prominent and overpowering, which results in a boxy and forward sound.

 The treble range performance of the Sony WI-SP500 is very good.
 The response throughout the range is quite even but slightly hyped.
 This results in a detailed and clear reproduction of vocals, lead instruments, and cymbals, but their overall sound profile is on the bright side.
+Also, their treble delivery varies noticeably across users.
+The response here represents the average response and your experience may vary.

 The frequency response consistency is quite poor.
 This is mainly due to their unusual earbud design, which makes their fit and placement quite inconsistent across multiple re-seats.
 In the bass and treble ranges, we measured more than 9dB of deviation in delivery depending on the placement of the headphones on our dummy head.
 However, depending on the size and shape of your ears, you may be able to achieve more consistent results with these earbuds.